 1764: Birth of his brother John.

-1765: His father rented the farm of Mount Oliphant in order to make a living for his large family.
+1765: Burn’s father rented the farm of Mount Oliphant in order to make a living for his large family.
 Robert Burns worked as a labourer in the fields but the soil was very poor.

 1777: The family moved to another farm at Lochlea.
 He wrote many of his poems “Chiefly in the Scottish Dialect” here.

-1780: (11th November) Burns and his friends David Sillar and John Rankine founded the Tarbolton Bachelor’s Club, a debating society.
-Burns was elected as chairman.
+1780: Burns and his friends David Sillar and John Rankine founded the Tarbolton Bachelor’s Club, a debating society on 11th November. he was elected as chairman.

-1781: (4th July) Robert Burns became a Freemason with meetings being held at James Manson’s inn in Tarbolton.
+1781: Robert Burns became a Freemason on 4th July with meetings being held at James Manson’s inn in Tarbolton.
 Found employment as a Flax dresser in Irvine lodging at 4 Glasgow Vennel.

 1784: Death of his father.
 Rented the farm of Mossgiel with his brother Gilbert.

 1785: Birth of his illegitimate daughter Elizabeth to a farm servant Elizabeth Paton.
 Birth of illegitimate child to Jean Armour the daughter of a master mason who issued a writ against him.
 Jean was to carry two sets of twins before their eventual marriage.
 He threatened to escape legal action by emigrating to the West Indies possibly with Mary Campbell of Dunoon, a dairy maid, as he was barred from seeing Jean.

 1786: Death of Mary Campbell.
 First appearance of the ” Kilmarnock Edition” published by John Wilson.
 Praise for this work by the blind poet Thomas Blacklock encouraged him to forget his plans for emigrating to Jamaica.
 Jean Armour’s father reviewed his opinion of him now he had become a famous poet.
-(27th Nov) Borrowed a pony to travel to Edinburgh to arrange for a second printing and was introduced to the leading people in the city’s intellectual and social life by the Earl of Glencairn.
+He borrowed a pony to travel to Edinburgh on 27th November to arrange for a second printing and was introduced to the leading people in the city’s intellectual and social life by the Earl of Glencairn.
 Burns had been dubbed “The Ploughman Poet”, despite his schooling and he played this up to further his reputation.